 For more information on Virginia Folklife's Apprenticeship Program, check out a book by Virginia's state folklorist, Jon Lohman, called "In Good Keeping", which documents the first five years of the project.

-The Meaning of Buckdance is a collaborative dance piece exploring the connections between flatfooting/clogging, tap, and urban dance featuring members of Urban Artistry, Good Foot Dance Company, and tap dancer Baakari Wilder.
-The show debuted at the Kennedy Center for the Performing Arts last fall and traveled to Russia in August 2014 on a tour sponsored by the US Department of State.
-Performances and workshops were held in Yekaterinburg as part of "City Day", a festival to celebrate the town's 291st birthday and in the city of Perm as part of the Ves' Zakamsk Street Dance festival.
+This year, Danny's annual big winter concert features The Meaning of Buckdance.
+The show is a collaborative dance piece exploring the connections between flatfooting/clogging, tap and urban dance.
+It features members of Urban Artistry, the Good Foot Dance Company and tap dancer Baakari Wilder.
+The show debuted at the Kennedy Center for the Performing Arts and traveled to Russia in August 2014 on a tour sponsored by the US Department of State.
+Performances and workshops were held in Yekaterinburg as part of "City Day", a festival to celebrate the town's 291st birthday, and in the city of Perm as part of the Ves' Zakamsk Street Dance festival.

 Join Danny and his guests for his Winter concert at Franklin Park Performing Arts Center in Purcellville, Virginia, on January 31, 2015.
 Tickets are $20 in advance and $22 at door.
 Reserve yours by calling 540-338-7973.

 Danny Knicely's latest release, Waltz for Aimee, focuses on the true and natural tone of exquisitely fine acoustic instruments in the hands of master musicians.
 Danny plays a vintage D-18 Martin guitar and is accompanied by two renowned musicians.

 Flat-picker extraodinaire Wyatt Rice is the rhythm/lead guitarist for the Tony Rice Unit.
 Mark Schatz, twice named the International Bluegrass Music Association's bassist of the year, plays wiht Nickel Creek, the Claire Lynch Band and DC's own Footworks Percussive Dance Ensemble.